 When selecting images to upload to your site, users often have a lot of questions, like how large the image should be in pixels.
 There is not one right answer to such questions, but these general guidelines can help:

-• Size: The maximum image file size you can upload is 10 megabytes, but in most cases the images you upload should not be larger than 1 or 2 mb.
+- Size: The maximum image file size you can upload is 15 megabytes, but in most cases the images you upload should not be larger than 1 or 2 megabytes.

-• Maximum resolution: No higher than 4000 pixels wide by 2250 pixels high.
+- Maximum resolution: No higher than 4000 pixels wide by 2250 pixels high.
 You can in fact upload images that are larger than this, but the original copy that gets stored on your website will be down-scaled to fit within those dimensions, reducing quality (and then down-scaled again when it's actually output, reducing quality even further).
+You may get an error if you try uploading an image that's way too large in resolution or file size.

 Aspect Ratios Available for Output